Megamjm/Comfyvn-ToolProject/docs/LEGAL_LIABILITY.md

 ## Acknowledging the Policy

-The studio UI surfaces the waiver via **Help → Legal & Liability**.
+The studio UI surfaces the waiver via **Settings → Advisory**.
 For automation or CI workflows call:

 ```
-POST /api/policy/ack { "version": "v1", "accepted": true }
+POST /api/advisory/ack { "user": "ci-bot", "notes": "pipeline bootstrap" }
 ```

-The acknowledgement is stored under `policy.ack_legal_v1` in `config/comfyvn.json`.
-Health checks and onboarding flows should verify this flag before enabling SillyTavern bridging or remote publishing tasks.
+The acknowledgement is stored under `ack_disclaimer_v1` (plus metadata in `advisory_ack`) within `config/comfyvn.json`.
+Health checks and onboarding flows should confirm this flag before enabling SillyTavern bridging or remote publishing tasks.

 ## Recommended Practices

 - Record acknowledgement timestamps alongside contributor IDs for audit trails.
 - Pair importer access with read-only workspaces until acknowledgements are captured.
-- Re-run `/api/policy/ack` whenever the legal text or liability scope changes, and bump the version key to invalidate stale consents.
+- Re-run `/api/advisory/ack` whenever the legal text or liability scope changes, and bump the version key to invalidate stale consents.
 - Reference the waiver inside modding documentation and CONTRIBUTING guides so third-party teams inherit the same expectations.